davidcarozza/boats0d-review/README.md

 boats0d_main

 To change the ocean site at which the model is run, change the lat and lon parameters.
-For example, to run the model at a site in the Newtfoundland-Labrador Shelf Large Marine Ecosystem, change the lat and lon parameters in boats0d_main.m as:
+For example, to run the model at a site in the Newfoundland-Labrador Shelf Large Marine Ecosystem, change the lat and lon parameters in boats0d_main.m as:

 lat = 138; lon = 310;